 Landscape photography misconceptions

-When I first started taking pictures I had pre-conceived ideas about what a good landscape picture was, and the best way of capturing them.
+When I first started taking pictures I had pre-conceived ideas about what good landscape pictures were, and the best way of capturing them.
 Over time I began to realise that these were actually landscape photography misconceptions, and were either inaccurate or altogether wrong.
 These preconceptions stifled the quality of my early images and my ability to grow as a photographer.
-I thought I would share some of my early misconceptions to hopefully help other photographers avoid the same mistakes.
+I thought I would share a few of them.

 Misconception #1: Good landscape photography requires a lot of travel